 Not only can he sing, as kids pull (an important new skill) him around by his leash, but he teaches numbers, colors and parts of the body.
 With... more than 60 songs, melodies, sounds and phrases, he’s sure to keep little ones entertained.
 Two AAA batteries are required (not included), but at least there’s no need for a pooper scooper.

 Whether they are full on walking, just crawling or happy sitting the VTech Sit, Stand and Ride Baby Walker has a stage just for them.
 For babies content on the floor, the front part comes off so they can play with all the buttons and musical parts.
 For when they are starting to learn to walk you can open the seat in the back to help facilitate walking with encouraging music.
-And when they are comfortable on their feet this can be used as a ride-on toy which they'll love up to the age of... three and possibly beyond.
+And when they are comfortable on their feet they'll still get a kick out of zooming around the house pushing this.

 While books are crucial throughout all of childhood, this book is great for helping them establish their vocabulary.
 Bright big pictures of items like apples, cows and balls help them understand what is what when it comes to learning how to talk more.
 Get even more involved with the book by pointing to a picture of a ball and then handing them an actual real ball.
 You'll watch their mind grow as you go through the 100 words in this educational book.